3 Forsyth Street

 After the death of Samuel Stephens on January 23, 1949, Mrs. Stephens and their adopted son, Ronald James, ran the shoe store until Ronald's death.
 (1938- 1968.)

 Prior to Ronald's death, a new addition was added to the shoe store.
 The new structure extended almost to the main sidewalk.
 The new part of the store was officially opened to the public by Reeve Wm Shannon, on April 23, 1964, celebrating the stores 30th anniversary.

 Ronald was a past president of the Chamber of Commerce, and was survived by his mother, and sister, Marjorie Harrigan of Kingston, and a son, Christopher of Toronto.

 In the early 1970's Dale and Marilyn McTaggart purchased the house & the shoe store from Mrs. Stephens, renaming it Dal-Mar Shoes.
 Dale was the son of Basil Borden McTaggart (1912-1994) and Blanche Labossiere (1915-2005).

 In 1980, Audrey Shannon (Black) leased the shoe store from the McTaggart family and opened up a florist business.
 In 1984, Doctor Arun Dosaj purchased the building and moved his family medical practice from the office on McGill Street that he opened in 1979.
-Doctor Dosaj and his assistant Patricia Terrion can still be found at this location, making his the longest practicing doctor in Marmora.
+Doctor Dosaj and his assistant Patricia Terrion stayed until the property was purchased by Jim Perkins (Free Trade) in 2017.
+Dr Dosaj moved to the old TD Bank property on the NE corner of Highways 14 & 7, making him the longest practicing doctor in Marmora.